ShreehariVaasishta/ShreehariVaasishta/README.md

 <a href="https://stackoverflow.com/users/11481441/shreehari-vaasistha-l"><img src="https://stackoverflow.com/users/flair/11481441.png?theme=dark" width="208" height="58" alt="profile for Shreehari Vaasistha L at Stack Overflow, Q&amp;A for professional and enthusiast programmers" title="profile for Shreehari Vaasistha L at Stack Overflow, Q&amp;A for professional and enthusiast programmers"></a>

 :wave: Hi there, Myself Shreehari.
-I'm 20 years old, self-taught software engineer and currently studing BCA.
+I'm 20 years old, self-taught software engineer and currently studing Bachelor's Degree.
 I love working with new technologies and playing with data-structures & algorithms.
 ## 𝗠𝘆 𝗧𝗲𝗰𝗸 𝗦𝘁𝗮𝗰𝗸

 <table>